dipikaxsharma/Media_Rights_Licensing/notebook.md

   I wrote them so the Distributor objects can be saved to the SQLite database and reconstructed later.
 This will make persistence and testing much easier.

+- I wrote the create_content function in content_repo.py so I can insert Content objects into the SQLite DB and get back the new id

+-